 Achar Gosht: You can make the achar gosht with mutton or lamb with achar masala.
 The recipe will remain the same as achari chicken only replace chicken with mutton or lamb.
 Cook for 40 to 45 minutes on slow heat.

-Achar Masala (Indian Pickle Powder)
+Achar Ka Masala

 - 6 Whole round chili sabut laal mirch